oisinq/dbikes-planner/README.md

 The Android app also requires a Google Maps API key.
 Change the value in the two google_maps_api.xml files to your Google Maps API key.

+If you want to download the latest .apk without compiling from source, the [/releases](https://github.com/oisinq/fyp/releases) tab is the place to go.

 Have fun!